-There was a sorry moment when I realized that my one-time hero, Wayne Dyer, had gotten to a place where he’d do just about anything that Reid Tracy, the CEO at his publisher, Hay House, asked him to do.
+There was a sorry moment when my one-time hero, Wayne Dyer, landed where he’d do just about anything that Reid Tracy, the CEO at his publisher, Hay House, asked.
+Gratitude’s one thing, but this was ridiculous.
+Wayne Dyer and Esther Hicks…?

-This once inspiring writer and teacher, at Tracy’s request, might compete in hot dog eating contests or perform at the rodeo, for example.
+This inspiring writer and teacher, at Tracy’s request, might compete in hot dog eating contests or perform at the rodeo, for example.
+I actually bought at least one awful book at Dr. Dyer’s suggestion.

 Then, it got worse.
-He climbed up on stage and starting mouthing platitudes.
-He pitched for Esther Hicks, Hay House’s one moneymaking giant.
+He climbed up on stage and started mouthing platitudes.
+He pitched for Esther Hicks, Hay House’s other money-making giant.
 Now fading, her channeled entity, Abraham, is no longer up to writing books.

-Wayne Dyer Chats Up Abraham (Esther Hicks) for Hay House
+Wayne Dyer and Esther Hicks Show Up for Hay House

-Strangely, these mysteries had been the public fodder of biblical scholars for decades.
+Strangely, these mysteries have been the public fodder of biblical scholars for decades.
 Since all were well-known, why did the messiah’s disciples need to come back and tell Renard about them?

 No problem for Wayne Dyer.
 Buy this book, he said in an email blast organized by Hay House.
 I did, and I never trusted him the same way again.